luizbgomide/sovereign/combat.md

 ## Surprise

-If a group is caught entirely unawares they may suffer surprise, granting their enemies a full free round of action before initiative can be rolled.
+If a group is caught entirely unawares they may suffer surprise, granting their enemies a full free round of action before initiative is rolled.
 The GM decides when surprise applies, possibly calling for an opposed DEX/Sneak (for a stealthy approach) skill check or STR/Exert (to kick a door in) versus the target’s WIS/Notice.

 Groups cannot be surprised if they are actively anticipating the possibility of combat.
-Delvers moving carefully through a dungeon can not be surprised unless the enemy is specifically Hidden.
+Delvers moving carefully through a dungeon are not surprised unless the enemy is specifically Hidden.

 ## Combat Action Types